eellpp/pubScratchpad/security/SSL.md

 First you need to obtain the public certificate from the server you're trying to connect to.
 That can be done in a variety of ways, such as
 - contacting the server admin and asking for it,
 - using openssl to download it, or,

+`echo -n | openssl s_client -connect HOST:PORTNUMBER \
+    | sed -ne '/-BEGIN CERTIFICATE-/,/-END CERTIFICATE-/p' > /tmp/$SERVERNAME.cert`

 - since this appears to be an HTTP server, connecting to it with any browser, viewing the page's security info, and saving a copy of the certificate.
 (Google should be able to tell you exactly what to do for your specific browser.)
+(In chrome click on the inspect and then find the security tab, from there follow instructions to download the certificate for the website)

 Now that you have the certificate saved in a file, you need to add it to your JVM's trust store.
 At $JAVA_HOME/jre/lib/security/ for JREs or $JAVA_HOME/lib/security for JDKs, there's a file named cacerts, which comes with Java and contains the public certificates of the well-known Certifying Authorities.
 To import the new cert, run keytool as a user who has permission to write to cacerts:

 `keytool -import -file <the cert file> -alias <some meaningful name> -keystore <path to cacerts file>` It will most likely ask you for a password.
 The default password as shipped with java is changeit.

-or you can write to your own jks file
-`keytool -import  -file bob.crt -alias bob -keystore keystore.jks`
+or you can write to your own jks file ( if youare verifying the certificate yourslef, for eg while doing Java development) `keytool -import  -file maven-repo.crt -alias msven -keystore keystore.jks`